 St Andrew’s Choir under lockdown!

-April 2020: An update from our Musical Director, Jane Eldred
+April 2020: From our Musical Director, Jane Eldred

 So far, for me personally, the worst week in the progress of the pandemic was the week beginning 16 March, especially the first three days when I received a deluge of emails cancelling all the musical activities I normally do, church services were completely suspended and we received notice that schools would close on the Friday.
 Feelings of shock and almost bereavement ensued, I’m sure felt by everyone.
 And I could not hold a choir practice that week, even just for the trebles.